Kong/kong-upgrade-tests/kong-gojira/IDEAS.md

 * maybe add an --rm flag or smth.
 Maybe --rm deletes .kong-gojiras/whatev too
 * look at templating with https://github.com/tests-always-included/mo
 * use getopts
+* add a way to add comments to snapshots